sudoyashi/Joshis-Garage/_posts/2024-01-09-megasquirt2.markdown

 ##### Some background info on ignition and dwell

-According to this article](https://web.archive.org/web/20170215145951/http://dtec.net.au/Tech%20Articles/Dwell%20Calibration.pdf), "dwell, or ‘dwell time’ in ignition systems refers to the period of time that the coil is turned on, ie that current is flowing through the primary winding and the magnetic field is building up in the coil."
-Well what does THAT mean?
-Simply, dwell is the time it takes for a coil to produce the spark for a spark plug.
-[If we cut the dwell time](https://www.denso-am.eu/news/deneur21_08_ignition-coil-charge-up), the primary winding does not get enough charge-up time and the spark is weak and shitty and your engine runs rough.
-If we prolong dwell, primary winding charges too much and can cause overheating, frying the coil.
+[According to this article](https://web.archive.org/web/20170215145951/http://dtec.net.au/Tech%20Articles/Dwell%20Calibration.pdf), "dwell, or 'dwell time' in ignition systems refers to the period of time that the coil is turned on, i.e. that current is flowing through the primary winding and the magnetic field is building up in the coil."
+Well what does THAT mean? *Dwell is the time it takes for a coil to produce the spark for a spark plug.* [If we shorten the dwell time too much](https://www.denso-am.eu/news/deneur21_08_ignition-coil-charge-up), the primary winding does not get enough charge-up time and the spark is weak and shitty and your engine runs rough.
+If we extend the dwell too long, primary winding charges too much and can cause overheating, frying the coil.

-In addition, [dwell angle is the dwell time measured in degrees of rotation](https://docs.rs-online.com/fb75/0900766b800290e1.pdf), usually refers to distributor setups where the rotor and contact points are closed (spark event).
+In addition, [dwell angle is the dwell time measured in degrees of rotation](https://docs.rs-online.com/fb75/0900766b800290e1.pdf), referring to distributor setups where the rotor and contact points are closed (spark event).

 Learn this stuff and you'll find you answer a lot easier on how to setup your ignition system.
 Let's continue with my setup.

 The Bosch 137 module seems to be cross-listed with the VW part 191 905 351, which is what we have.
-The 137 is like the 139 module, in that it's smart (sets dwell settings for us).
-Because of that, we'll use these settings in TunerStudio according to DIY AutoTune.
+The 137 is like the 139 module, in that it's smart and dynamically sets the dwell settings for us.
+Without needing to set dwell, we don't have to worry too much about having shitty spark or cooking our coil.
+So, we can use these settings in TunerStudio according to DIY AutoTune.

 ##### Ignition references

 - [How to MegaSquirt your Water Cooled VW](https://www.diyautotune.com/support/tech/install/volkswagen/megasquirt-your-water-cooled/)
   - **Trigger offset** = 60 (this will vary, depending on the distributor orientation, see notes at the end of the article)
   - **Ignition Input Capture** to ‘Rising Edge’
-  - **Cranking Trigger** to ‘Trigger Return’
+  - **Cranking Trigger** to 'Trigger Return'
-  - **Coil Charging Scheme** to ‘Standard Coil Charging’
+  - **Coil Charging Scheme** to 'Standard Coil Charging'
-  - **Spark Output** to ‘Going Low (Normal)
+  - **Spark Output** to 'Going Low (Normal)

 Read more:

 - [MegaSquirt Manual MS2/V3.57](https://www.msextra.com/doc/pdf/MS2V357_Hardware-3.4.pdf)